webfiles/acw-en-project/README.md

 # CloudMart

-A simple static e-commerce demo website with a blue and white theme, featuring a chat widget powered by OpenAI.
+A simple static e-commerce demo website with a blue and white theme, featuring a chat widget powered by GenAI.
 Built with Flask for easy deployment on AWS LightSail using Docker.

 ## Features
 - Blue and white modern e-commerce UI